chaserx/chaserx/README.md

 ### Hi there 👋 I'm Chase

 I like to build things especially if they're whimsical.
 I used to build tools for a [cancer research laboratory](http://www.uky.edu/~mwkilg0/) 👨‍🔬, [open government efforts](https://github.com/openlexington) 🏛️, and later at some small companies 👨‍💻.
-I now coach a [team](https://about.gitlab.com/handbook/engineering/development/fulfillment/) as they iterate on things at [GitLab](https://gitlab.com/) 🦊.
-I used to see myself as a builder 👷, but I am fascinated by dynamic teams (not just software teams), and, as such, I find myself in management 👨‍💼.
+Most recently, I led a [team](https://handbook.gitlab.com/handbook/engineering/development/fulfillment/utilization/) at [GitLab](https://gitlab.com/) 🦊.
+I used to see myself only as a builder 👷, but I am fascinated by dynamic teams (not just software teams), and, as such, I find myself in management 👨‍💼.

 <!--
 **chaserx/chaserx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.